BibliothecaDAO/master-scroll/docs/game/relics.md

 Relics affect your happiness rating by -20 points, which will impact your daily resource harvest yield.

-It would be wise to build a strong defensive squad to protect your valuable Relic… [defensive squad link]
+It would be wise to build a strong defensive squad to protect your valuable Relic.